Huggle (app)

 Huggle was a location-based social application which connected users based on commonality of places they frequent.
 The app was developed through a partnership with entrepreneur Andrey Andreev.

 Following a soft launch in 2015, it was officially launched in July 2016.
-It was acquired by Badoo (now a brand of Bumble) in 2018.
-In 2020, Bumble decided it would no longer maintain the platform.
+It was acquired by Badoo (now a brand of Bumble Inc.) in 2018.
+In 2020, the platform was shut down.